urac/jeosplex/README.md

 # Jeosplex
 ## Just enough Operating System for Plex

-Shell script that turns a Debian testing minimal install into a Plex HTPC appliance.
+Shell script that turns a Debian testing (bookworm) minimal install into a Plex HTPC appliance.
 Will not run on Debian 11 (bullseye) because of Weston version, only tested on testing.

 ## Instructions